COVID-19 vaccine tracker: What's the progress? | DW | 19.12.2020

 If clinical trials are successful, a company can formally apply to regulatory bodies to have their vaccine approved for use by the general public.

-Three regulatory authorities are considered to be particularly important in this context: The Food and Drug Administration (FDA) in the US, the European Medicines Agency (EMA) and the Pharmaceuticals and Medical Device Agency in Japan.
+Three regulatory authorities are considered to be particularly important in this context: The FDA in the US, the Europea EMA, and the Pharmaceuticals and Medical Device Agency in Japan.

 When a vaccine is approved, it doesn't mean everybody can get it immediately.